AkhilP423/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+   Tokens are used for user authentication.
+They come in the form of strings and are assigned when we make a login post or request through an api.

 2. What steps can you take in your web apps to keep your data secure?
+   You can create protected routes for certain states of the web application.
+To access said areas, you can use auth tokens.
+Essentially, axiosWithAuth will create a barrier for HTTP methods and prevent unauthorized tokens from viewing or editing data.

 3. Describe how web servers work.
+   A web server is a computer that stores code for a website, and it can also be a program that runs on the computer.A web server is a computer that stores code for a website, or a program that runs on this computer.
+The servers share code across the internet continuously, and loading a site uses these servers upon request.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+   Crud Acronym - Https Method (Respectively)

+   Create - POST
+   Read - Get
+   Update - PUT
+   Delete - DELETE